indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

    ```

 2. Create a `components` folder within `./docs`.
-3. Create a `button` folderto store both the markdown and the `templ` files for the demos:
+3. Create a `hello` folder to store both the markdown and the `templ` files for the demos:

-   - Create a `index.md` file
+   - Create an `index.md` file
-   - Create a `button-demo.templ` file with some `templ` code:
+   - Create a `hello-demo.templ` file with some `templ` code:

      ```templ
      package hello